henrikmidtiby/CDC/paper/paper.md

 with color distances from all pixels in the input image to a reference color.
 It is specifically tailored for handling large orthomosaics and multispectral data.
-By providing CDC with reference pixels, it calculates the distance using either the Mahalanobis distance or a Gaussian Mixture Model for all pixels in the orthomosaic.
+By providing CDC with reference pixels, it calculates the distance using either the Mahalanobis distance [@MahalanobisDistance] or a Gaussian Mixture Model for all pixels in the orthomosaic.

 \autoref{fig:pumpkins} shows a small section of a pumpkin field and the